workdojos/Dojos-Fresh-Hugo-Theme/themes/hugo-fresh/docs/content/singlepage.md

 You can create single pages in the `content` directory (even sub-dirs are possible).

-If you'd like to have the footer displayed on your single page include `include_footer: true` in your front matter.
+If you'd like to have the footer displayed on your single page include `include_footer: false` in your front matter.

 <details>
 <summary>Code</summary>